Asthma Clinical Trials

 More About Asthma

-For some people, asthma is a minor nuisance.
+For some people, this condition is a minor nuisance.
 For others, it can be a major problem that interferes with daily activities and may lead to a life-threatening asthma attack.

-Asthma treatment can vary from inhalers to oral medications to drugs delivered in a nebulizer or breathing machine.
-Asthma medications can save your life and let you live an active life despite your asthma.
+Treatment can vary from inhalers to oral medications to drugs delivered in a nebulizer or breathing machine.
+Medications can save your life and let you live an active life despite your condition.

 Signs & Symptoms